2002 NCAA Division I men's basketball tournament

 The Final Four consisted of Maryland, making their second consecutive appearance, Kansas, making their first appearance since 1993, Indiana, making their first appearance since 1992, and Oklahoma, making their first appearance since their national runner-up finish in 1988.

-Maryland defeated Indiana 64–52 in the championship game to win their first ever national championship.
+Maryland defeated Indiana 64–52 in the championship game to win their first-ever national championship.
 Juan Dixon of Maryland was named the tournament's Most Outstanding Player.
+He would go on to be drafted 17th overall by the Washington Wizards in the 2002 NBA Draft.

 For the second straight tournament, the Elite Eight featured at least one double-digit seed.
 South Region tenth-seed Kent State and West Region twelfth-seed Missouri played in their respective regional finals, with Kent State losing to Indiana and Missouri losing to Oklahoma.
 This also marked the first time since 1987 that no team from the states of North Carolina nor Kentucky reached the Final Four.

 This tournament was the first since 1974 (the last tournament which only allowed one team per conference) in which the North Carolina Tar Heels were not a participant.
-The 27-year streak was, at the time, the longest appearance streak in NCAA history, having beat UCLA's 15-year streak in 1990.
-It has since been topped by Kansas, whose 32-year streak dates back to 1990 and is still active.
+The 27-year streak was, at the time, the longest appearance streak in NCAA history, having beaten UCLA's 15-year streak in 1990.
+It has since been topped by Kansas, whose 35-year streak dates back to 1990 and is still active.
 (Two other active teams, Michigan State and Gonzaga, also have active 20 year streaks and could beat UNC's streak in 2026 and 2027, respectively.)